GodLikeEcho/GUIrepo/README.md

-#FoodCart Tracker
+#Personal Profile

 <br>**Logo:**<br>
 ![Alt text](/img/foodtruck.jpg)
 <br \>
 <br>**Description:**<br>
-IOS application that allows user to log in and track food carts in Klamath Falls.
-The main paige will show a list of all the tracked food carts with options to change the sorting oder.
-The next tab will show a map with drop down pins for all of the foodcarts. another tab will be avaliable that tracks the users favorites, reviews etc.
+IOS application that allows user to post messages in a custom table view.
+These posts will show the user prfile and and content that they entered in the text field.
+There will also be background music can can be toggled on and off along with a settings page to set the default music state and background color.
+These features are being implemented to fulfill the GUI requirements and practice specific techniques for my future Senior Project ideas.

 <br>**Technologies:**<br>
 Xcode